xmartlabs/spoter-embeddings/README.md

 The model is heavily based on [Spoter](https://github.com/matyasbohacek/spoter) which was presented in [Sign Pose-Based Transformer for Word-Level Sign Language Recognition](https://openaccess.thecvf.com/content/WACV2022W/HADCV/html/Bohacek_Sign_Pose-Based_Transformer_for_Word-Level_Sign_Language_Recognition_WACVW_2022_paper.html) with one of the main modifications being that this is an embedding model instead of a classification model.
-This allows for several zero-shot tasks on unseen Sign Language datasets from around the world.
+This allows for several few-shot tasks on unseen Sign Language datasets from around the world.
 More details about this are shown in the blog post mentioned above.

 ## Modifications on [SPOTER](https://github.com/matyasbohacek/spoter)